dali-lab/dev-resources/ios_dev_guide.md

 **[SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)** - Parse and handle JSON.
 Handles optionals elegantly.
 Use this library in conjunction with responses generated from Alamofire.

 **[DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet)** - Empty table views are bad, ugly, and uninformative.
 This library fixes all of those issues by handling the “empty table state”.
-In my opinion handling the blank state is the single best way to elevate the usability and design of your app.
+In my opinion handling the blank state is the single best investment you can make to elevate the usability and design of your app.
 Unfortunately, set up is a little tricky since it’s not a native Swift library, but there is a great tutorial **[here](https://www.hackingwithswift.com/example-code/libraries/how-to-make-empty-uitableviews-look-more-attractive-using-dznemptydataset)**.
 Get fancy with buttons, images and animations.

 **[Former](https://github.com/ra1028/Former)** - Most apps will need user input that requires more than a simple text input at some point or another.
-User signups and creating a new post are two common examples.
-Laying out a form by hand is time consuming and clunky to adapt for all screen sizes
+User signups and creating a new posts are two common examples.
+However, laying out a form by hand is time consuming and clunky to adapt for all screen sizes.
-Former makes it easy to create forms to collect this input. it comes with many useful animated “rows” such as DatePicker and Slider.
+Former makes it easy to create forms to collect this input. it comes with many useful animated "rows" such as DatePicker and Slider.

-**[SCLAlertView](https://github.com/vikmeup/SCLAlertView-Swift)** - A well-designed and easy to use alert for iOS that makes it easy to present a user with choices, alerts, errors, etc. Also does text input.
+**[SCLAlertView](https://github.com/vikmeup/SCLAlertView-Swift)** - A well-designed and easy to use alert for iOS that makes it easy to present a user with choices, alerts, errors, etc. Also handles text input.

 ## Design